 There are entire books written about split testing, but the idea is simple: You have two identical pieces of content (your control), but there’s a single element that’s different (the variable).
 By tracking each piece of content, you can see which version of your variable works better.
 Rinse and repeat, and each step brings you closer to optimization.

 Not sure what kind of subject line would work best?
 Do a split test with identical emails but change up the subject line to see what draws in readers better.

 Not the best writer?
 Strapped for time?
 Run yourself into a marketing rut?
 Whatever the reason, it’s okay to pay a copywriter, one that specializes in marketing and/or B2B content, to write or edit for you.

 An important aspect of any marketing campaign is the proper management of resources.
 This includes both time and money.
-So if your time is better spent researching contacts than cobbling together some words, it’s perfectly fine to hire some monkeys with typewriters.
+So if your time is better spent researching contacts than cobbling together some words, it’s perfectly fine to hire someone else.